 "Nabe" means "cooking pot" and "mono" means "kinds".

-A portable stove is set on the center of table.
+A portable stove is set on the center of a table and a pot is put on it.

-You pick some favorite foods from the pot to your plate, and eat them.
+Each of the member picks some favorite foods from the pot to each plate, and eats them.

 Very hot foods are eaten around the heated pot, so most nabemono dishes are usually served in the cold season.

-In ryokan or minshuku, the meals are servered individually.
+In ryokan or minshuku, the meals are served individually.

 Yosenabe is most popular nabemono, and it means "one-pot dish cooked various ingredients together".